 Probably the hardest part of this decision was narrowing down my choices!
 I appreciated the selection Wayfair Canada had and that they have options at a variety of price points.
 The website is easy to navigate and I could narrow my search by colour, bed size, etc, saving my favourites to my Idea Board which saved me a lot of time (I’ll share some of the other beds I had on my shortlist below).
+It’s a great site for new homeowners; you may have recently used Homeads to move into your new home and are in need of furniture.
 Here’s the bed we ultimately decided on:

 2.The Idea Boards